Some polyps are caused by hereditary conditions.

-Polyps that grow on the intestinal or rectal wall protrude into the intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more or rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
-Ordinarily, the... read more and may be noncancerous (benign), precancerous (adenomatous), or cancerous (malignant carcinoma).
+Polyps that grow on the intestinal or rectal wall protrude into the intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more or rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( Home.see also page Overview of the Anus and Rectum).
+Ordinarily... read more and may be noncancerous (benign), precancerous (adenomatous), or cancerous (malignant carcinoma).

 There are many types of polyps but doctors typically divide them into

 Adenomatous polyps, which consist primarily of glandular cells that line the inside of the large intestine, are likely precancerous.

 Nonadenomatous polyps can develop from many cell types, including the nonglandular cells that line the intestine, fat cells, and muscle cells.
 Some nonadenomatous polyps are caused by other disorders, for example the inflammatory polyps that develop in people with chronic ulcerative colitis.
 Nonadenomatous polyps are less likely to be precancerous.